SCSU's H-1B Process for Full-time, Tenure-track International Faculty Hires

 -Updated copy of Curriculum Vitae (C.V.)

 • LABOR CONDITION APPLICATION (LCA): The first step in filing the H-1B is submitting the LCA with the Department of Labor.
-The submitted LCA gets certified by the DOL generally within seven days, and the certified LCA becomes part of the H-1B petition.
-OIE's Immigration Specialist provides a copy of the certified LCA to the faculty hire.
+The submitted LCA gets certified by the DOL generally within seven business days, and the certified LCA becomes part of the H-1B petition.
+OIE's Immigration Specialist provides a copy of the certified LCA to the faculty hire and to the SCSU-AAUP Membership Services Coordinator to notify the Union that an LCA has been filed.
 Two additional copies of the LCA are maintained: one for the faculty member's file in the OIE and one for Public Access Files in the OIE, per Federal Regulation requirements.

 • USCIS FORM I-129 (H-1B PETITION): OIE's Immigration Specialist completes Form I-129 with all supporting documents listed above.